wpilibsuite/frc-docs/source/docs/romi-robot/hardware-support.rst

 Romi Hardware Support
 =====================

-The Romi robot, having a different hardware architecture as a roboRIO, is compatible with a subset of commonly used FRC control system components.
+The Romi robot, having a different hardware architecture than a roboRIO, is compatible with a subset of commonly used FRC control system components.

 Compatible Hardware
 ------------------------